-If you become post-menopausal while taking tamoxifen, your specialist team may recommend you change from tamoxifen to a different hormone therapy known as an aromatase inhibitor (such as anastrozole, exemestane or letrozole).
+If you become postmenopausal while taking tamoxifen, your treatment team may recommend you change from tamoxifen to a different hormone therapy known as an aromatase inhibitor.
 This can happen after two to three years of taking tamoxifen, or after you have taken tamoxifen for five years.
-They may do some blood tests to check your menopausal status before changing your hormone therapy.

 Sometimes tamoxifen is recommended after taking an aromatase inhibitor.

-For younger women who are pre-menopausal, tamoxifen may be given alone or sometimes alongside ovarian suppression (treatment to stop the ovaries working).
+For younger women who are premenopausal, tamoxifen may be given alone or sometimes alongside ovarian suppression.

-If you’re taking tamoxifen for locally advanced breast cancer or for secondary breast cancer, you’ll usually continue to take it for as long as it is keeping your cancer under control.
+If you’re taking tamoxifen for locally advanced breast cancer or for secondary breast cancer, you’ll usually continue to take it for as long as it is keeping the cancer under control.

 If you have a significant family history and are taking tamoxifen to reduce your risk of breast cancer developing, you’ll usually take it for five years.